gargpriyam21/MQTT_Device_Determination/README.md

 All the MQTT devices are using QoS2 and will be sending the last will message on the graceful and disgraceful disconnect.

 ## Motivation
-You could keep track of when each electrical/electronic gadget in your home was turned on and off if you implemented such a system.
-Furthermore, we know the typical power usage of most electrical gadgets.
+You could track when each electrical/electronic gadget in your home was turned on and off if you implemented such a system.
+Furthermore, we know the typical power usage of most electrical devices.
 So, using your laptop or smartphone, you could run some data analysis to identify which gadget utilized how much power each day.

 This research might assist you in determining which sources are contributing the most to your home's power usage and, as a result, taking the most money out of your wallet.
-If we apply it to a smart building, the electricity savings might be enormous.
+The electricity savings might be enormous if we apply it to an intelligent building.

-If we apply it to a smart building, the energy savings might be enormous.
+If we apply it to an intelligent building, the energy savings might be enormous.
 Going a step further, we might employ machine learning techniques to automate the process of recognizing high power consumption devices and suitably lowering their use without the need for human interaction.

 # Setup
 ## Environment